Last updated on October 14th, 2023

-New in 2022: The ‘Secret Room of Michelangelo’ will open in 2022.
+Coming (Hopefully Soon): The ‘Secret Room of Michelangelo’ was supposed to open in 2022… we’re still waiting patiently.
 This room was discovered in 1975 and has never been seen by the public.
 It will exhibit rarely seen wall drawings by Michelangelo.

 For opening days and hours, see the official website of the Medici Chapels.

 The Palazzo Vecchio, or the ‘Old Palace,’ is the old government building that became the home of Cosimo I and his Spanish wife Eleonora.